makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden met her at the door, smiling.
 He held the screen door open so that he could let Sélène in and wave to Malina out in the car.
 "Have a good evening, sweetheart?"

-Sélène bounced once or twice in a bit of residual excitement, "Very good!
+Sélène bounced once or twice in a fit of residual excitement, "Very good!
 You okay, Aiden?"

 Her husband let the screen door shut and ushered Sélène further into the house so he could close the door proper.
 "I'm fine, yeah.
-Look at you, though, you're glowing," he laughed.
+Look at *you*, though, you're glowing," he laughed.
 "May I hug?"

 "Mmhm.
 Sorry, I can't help it," she purred, leaning into her husband's arms and rubbing her cheek up against his own.
 His fur was softer, warmer, more familiar than Malina's.
 She certainly *felt* as if she were glowing.